 The regional pond is necessary to address water quality and quantity.
 As a public benefit, it will be designed to address flood control for a drainage area of approximately 190 acres.
-As part of the pond construction, the applicant will also restore the northern portion of the existing stream and provide approximately 30,000 square feet of constructed wetland to mitigate for the impacts.
+As part of the pond construction, the applicant will also restore the northern portion of the existing stream and provide approximately 30,000 square feet of constructed wetland to mitigate for the proposed impacts.
 This will also require the removal of some existing pavement.

 The relocation of the existing sewer is necessary to adequately serve the proposed development.
-A 10-foot-wide utility easement is generally required as part of the site design.
+A 10-foot-wide utility easement is generally required as part of the proposed site design.
 The impacts to the environmental regulated features are unavoidable and have been minimized to the fullest extent possible.
-The proposed impacts are approved.
+Staff recommends approval of the proposed impacts.